hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

   </p>
 </div>

-We now move on to analysing how each article refers (or not) to each air pollution source.
-The process involves five steps (for more details, see [Methodology section below](#method-overview)):
+To analyse this corpus, I implemented a six-step process: chunking, frame induction, frame annotation, model training, classification and aggregation (for more details, see [Methodology section below](#method-overview)).

 ```mermaid
 flowchart LR